Effective: 21 December 2020

 You play an important role in keeping your personal information secure by maintaining the confidentiality of any password and accounts used in relation to our products and services.
 You should not disclose your password to third parties.
 Please notify us immediately if there is any unauthorised use of your account or any other breach of security.

 Subject to certain grounds for refusal under applicable law, you have the right to access your personal information that we hold and to request a correction to your personal information.
-Before you exercise this right, we will need evidence to confirm that you are the individual to whom the personal
+Before you exercise this right, we will need evidence to confirm that you are the individual to whom the personal information relates.

 Where you request a correction, if we think the correction is reasonable and we are reasonably able to change your personal information, we will make the correction.
 In all other cases, we will take reasonable steps to make a note of the personal information that was the subject of your correction request.